 You can trust that digital signatures are safe as they abide by ESIGN, UETA, and eIDAS regulations.
 These are the strictest data protection laws found worldwide.

-Need to know how to make a digital signature?
+How to make a digital signature

 First, you will need to upgrade to the Premium subscription to get the protection that comes with the Digital Signature service.
 You can find details of the Premium plan here.

 With the Premium iLovePDF subscription, you have access to five Digital Signatures that replenish with your account every month, as well as unlimited Simple Signatures.

 Are you interested in more Digital Signatures?
 We have multiple plans that can be tailored to your needs.
 To find out more, go to the Signature pricing page.